isuttell/react-outsideclick/README.md

 # react-outsideclick
-Captures clicks outside of a react component.
-Exports a commonjs module that can be used with [webpack](http://webpack.github.io/) or browserify.
-Source is in ES6 but a [babelify](https://babeljs.io/) ES5 version can be found in the `dist/` directory.
+Captures clicks outside of a [React](http://facebook.github.io/react/) component.
+Exports a commonjs module that can be used with [webpack](http://webpack.github.io/) or [browserify](http://browserify.org/).
+Source is in ES6 and is compiled down to ES5 using [Babel](https://babeljs.io/).

 [![Build Status](http://img.shields.io/travis/isuttell/react-outsideclick/master.svg?style=flat)](https://travis-ci.org/isuttell/react-outsideclick)

-## Usage with Babel/Webpack
+## Usage

+### With Babel (Recommended)
+The component is written using ES6/JSX therefore Babel is required to directly use it.
+The below example is based on using [webpack](http://webpack.github.io/) and [babel-loader](https://github.com/babel/babel-loader).
 ```js
 import React from 'react';
 import OutsideClick from 'react-outsideclick';